Linfield University acquires 20-acre Portland campus

 Purchases land and buildings from University of Western States

-McMinnville, OR and Portland, OR • Linfield College announced Monday that it has agreed to purchase the University of Western States campus in Northeast Portland.
+McMinnville, OR and Portland, OR • Linfield University announced Monday that it has agreed to purchase the University of Western States campus in Northeast Portland.

 University of Western States will lease back the facilities until May of 2020, when Linfield will take possession.
 The Linfield-Good Samaritan School of Nursing has been located at Northwest Portland’s Legacy Good Samaritan Medical Center since 1982, and the nursing program will continue to operate in that location for the remainder of this academic year and the next.